ristsanchez/R-data-analysis/simple_scatter_plot/README.md

 **Data Understanding**

 The data used in this study is obtained from the University Medical Center, Institute of Oncology, Ljubljana, Yugoslavia.
-The data set obtained from the website contains different types of attributes and a total of 286 entries.
+The data set obtained from the website: https://archive.ics.uci.edu/ml/datasets/breast+cancer contains different types of attributes and a total of 286 entries.
 Some of the information about these attributes can be found at the website referenced below.
 For this study, only 5 of those attributes were considered, namely:

 The data used in this study is categorized as follows: